IoAg/gta-vi/README_360.md

 Without any argument the head+eye gaze trace is displayed on all 4 panels along with its overlay on the equirectangular.

-By passing the \-\-fov argument the gaze within head (FOV) is diplayed, which is equivalent to the movement of the eye within the eye socket.
+By passing the \-\-fov argument the gaze within head (FOV) is displayed, which is equivalent to the movement of the eye within the eye socket.
 Also with the
 \-\-fov option the video panel displays only the part of the video that was displayed during the experiment in the head mounted display.
 With this option